 On April 17, 2012, the PPC provided an update to the Board of Supervisors on this topic and recommended continued monitoring of this referral.
-For this reason, we recommend referring to the 2015 PPC.
-For scheduling purposes, the current draft work plan for CY 2015 has identified an update on this topic for discussion at the September 2015 regular meeting should the Sheriff's Office find that there is a need to discuss the issue.
+The issue will only be scheduled at the request of the Sheriff-Coroner.

-Recommendation: REFER to the 2015 PPC but only schedule at the request of the Sheriff
+Recommendation: REFER to the 2016 PPC but only schedule at the request of the Sheriff

 6. Civil gang injunctions.
 This matter was referred to the PPC on May 12, 2011 at the request of the District Attorney, who suggested under Public Comment at the April 4, 2011 PPC meeting that the Committee consider the use of gang injunctions to help prevent gang violence.
 The District Attorney has advised committee staff that he is currently focusing on implementing a Ceasefire Program with Richmond Police Department and has requested that this referral be postponed until further notice.
-For scheduling purposes, the current draft work plan for CY 2015 has identified an update on this topic for discussion at the June 2015 regular meeting should the District Attorney find that there is a need to discuss the issue.
+The referral will only be scheduled at the request of the District Attorney.

-Recommendation: REFER to the 2015 PPC, but schedule only upon the request of the District Attorney
+Recommendation: REFER to the 2016 PPC, but schedule only upon the request of the District Attorney

 7. Report on Emergency Gas Shut Off Valves for various structures in Unincorporated Contra Costa County.
 On September 25, during a presentation on Emergency Preparedness within Contra Costa County, the Board of Supervisors referred to the Public Protection Committee a report on the county Gas Shut-Off valve ordinance (Ordinance Code § 718-8 et seq.).
 Originally, the former Building Inspection Department was responsible for regulation related to the Ordinance, now the Department of Conservation and Development (DCD) provides oversight through its Building Inspection Division.
-On November 5, 2012, the Conservation and Development Department provided a review of the program.
+On November 5, 2012, the Conservation and Development

+Department provided a review of the program.
 The Committee requested additional information from staff at the February 2013 regular meeting.
 The Department returned to the Committee in February 2013 and presented the requested information.
 The Committee accepted the staff report and recommended no further action.